 Non-consequentialist theories

-Non-consequentialist theories claim that what we ought to do is not (or at least not solely) determined by the value of the consequences of what we do.
+Non-consequentialist theories claim that what we ought to do does not depend on the consequences of our actions.
 There are different and conflicting types of non-consequentialist theories.
-Here we shall look at Kant’s deontology and at Divine Command Theory
+Here we look at Kant’s theory.

 Kant’s Deontology

-By contrast, for Kant moral value and moral agency are not derivative from non-moral value: morality is, in this respect, autonomous.
+By contrast, for Kant the right does not depend on anything else: morality is, in this respect, autonomous.

-1) A good will is the only thing good without qualification independently of its success.
+1) A good will, the decision to follow the moral law because it is right, is the only thing that is good without qualification, independently of its success.
 While other capacities, e.g., intelligence, gifts of fortune, talent, can operate against morality (think of a clever thief), a good will always acts in accordance with the principles of morality.

 NOTE:

-2) The moral worth of a decision lies in the maxim according to which it has been made, that is, the maxim on the basis of which the will (practical reason) has operated.
+2) The moral worth of a decision lies in the maxim (the principle or rule) according to which it has been made, that is, the maxim on the basis of which the will has operated.

 Kant gives different formulations of the Categorical Imperative which he claims are equivalent (whether they are is a matter of debate).
 Two are especially important:

-3. NOTE: Although strictly speaking there is only one Categorical Imperative, one can call any maxim which satisfies (1) and/or (2), e.g., “Don’t lie,” a categorical imperative.
+NOTE: Although strictly speaking there is only one Categorical Imperative, one can call any maxim which satisfies (1) and/or (2) a categorical imperative.
+For example, we shall see that ‘Don’t steal’ satisfies (1)-(2) and therefore we may call it a, but not the, categorical imperative

-N = at no time when it's to one's advantage to do so does one lie.
+2. Let N be M's contrary.
+In our example, N = “At no time when it's to one's advantage to do so does one lies.”

 3. Suppose everyone followed M; then suppose that everyone followed N.

-Consider now M = "always borrow money, but never lend it", and N = "never borrow money, but always lend it."
+Problem: Consider now M = "always borrow money, but never lend it", and N = "never borrow money, but always lend it."
+Both M and N would be pragmatically self-defeating if everybody followed them (borrowers need lenders and vice versa).
+And yet one is hard pressed in understanding why either would be morally wrong.

 B. Test for imperfect duties.

-Same as above with one difference: at (3) substitute "incompatible with some basic features of rationality" for "pragmatically self-defeating."
+Same as above with one difference: at (4) substitute "incompatible with some basic features of rational will" for "pragmatically self-defeating."

 Example 1: